 Naturally, the tough exoskeletons of insects that hedgehogs eat are filled with fibers that help them clean their teeth organically.
 However, when they are kept as pets, they still need their teeth checked, as they may not be consuming the exact amount of insects that can effectively clean their teeth.
 This can cause tartar and plaque build-up for most hedgehogs.
 Poor dental care for hedgehogs can cause more serious dental conditions and loss of teeth.

-The tartar and plaque that usually builds up in a hedgehog’s mouth when not taken care of well is caused by bacteria and combination of saliva and food particles.
+The tartar and plaque that usually builds up in a hedgehog’s mouth when not taken care of well are caused by bacteria and a combination of saliva and food particles.
 These bacteria and other components sit along the gum lines which connect to the hedgehog’s blood supply, allowing the bacteria to be dispersed throughout the body organs.
-This process can lead to systemic infection if left unattended to.
+This process can lead to systemic infection if left unattended.

 How to Care for A Hedgehog’s Teeth

-Since plaque and tartar is one problem you would want to get rid of or prevent for your pet hedgehog, brushing your hedgehog’s teeth is quite crucial.
+Since plaque and tartar are problems you would want to get rid of or prevent for your pet hedgehog, brushing your hedgehog’s teeth is quite crucial.
 However, brushing them the normal way with toothpaste is not advisable.
 You can brush them using a wet Q-tip, gently rubbing their teeth at the back molars and on each side of the jaw.
-Plaque and tartar build-up, however, are quite difficult to scrape off without professional help.
+Plaque and tartar build-up, however, is quite difficult to scrape off without professional help.